Kong/apiembed/README.md

 # [APIembed](https://apiembed.com/) - API Code snippets

-Auto-generated, embeddable code snippets in many programming languages for your website, blog or API documentation.
+Auto-generated, embeddable code snippets in many programming languages for your website, blog or API docs.

 The target transformation is powered by [HTTP Snippet](https://github.com/Mashape/httpsnippet).
 For any errors with the target syntax, or for additional target requests, please submit an issue there.